SCECcode/cvmhbn/template/README.md

 from %%CVMHBN%.

 ## Support
-Support for %%CVMHBN% is provided by the Southern California Earthquake Center (SCEC) Research Computing Group.
+Support for %%CVMHBN% is provided by the Statewide California Earthquake Center (SCEC) Research Computing Group.
 Users can report issues and feature requests using %%CVMHBN%'s github-based issue tracking link below.
 Developers will also respond to emails sent to the SCEC software contact listed below.